sijingzhangzsj0604/docs/docs/cloud/guides/security/ip-restriction.md

 Test the Allow Mode
 --------------------

-Now let's add the IP Restriction plugin on the `ip-restriction-app` Application.
+Now let's add the IP Restriction plugin on the `ip-restriction-app` Service.
 You can enter the `ip-restriction-app` details page, click on the **Add Plugin** button, select IP Restriction plugin, and fill out the form.